SeattleSorting/recycleApp/README.md

 # recycleApp

-#Names of the team members
+##Development Team

-Kevin Rosales, Derrin Howell, Jonathan DiQuattro and Hanna Ingham.
+Kevin Rosales, Darrin Howell, Jonathan DiQuattro and Hanna Ingham.

-#Description
+##Description

 recycleApp is a web application that utilizes RESTful API's to allow users the ability to upload an image of any item they wish to recycle and provides amplifying information about how to dispose of that item.
 This is accomplished through the google vision ML API. which can recognize millions of items.

-#Why we made recycleApp
+##Utility of recycleApp

 There are a lot of rules for recycling and often times people who wish to recycle find the rules complicating and hard to interpret.
 That is why team Velma set out to make a web application that takes the guessing out of recycling.

-#Current version:
+##Current version:

 V1.0.0 allows users to upload images and query the google vision API.
 V1.0.1 coming soon!

-#The recycleApp uses the following libraries and packets:
+##Libraries, dependencies, and packets:

 @google-cloud/datastore: 2.0.0
 @google-cloud/storage: 2.3.0
 @google-cloud/vision: 0.22.1